Seatis/my-teaching-materials/team-project/hotel-booking/admin-frontend.md

 #### Technical Requirements

  - The form should not send any http request if any of the fields are missing
+ - The form should validate on the email field if the given input is a valid email address
  - Use angular form validation

 ### Session